UPPMAX/programming_formalisms/docs/git/branches.md

       - go through branching and merging

-???- info "Learning objectives of 'Deployment'"
+???- info "Learning objectives of 'Branches'"

-    - learners can explain and evaluate the usefulness for different git commands
+    - learners can explain and evaluate the usefulness for branches

 !!! note "Instructor notes"